OCamlPro/ocp-index/README.md

 - `C-c t` to print the type of the identifier under cursor
 - `C-c ;` to jump to the definition of the identifier under cursor

-See `M-x customize ocp-index` for mode options.
+See `M-x customize ocp-index` for more options.

 ### ocp-browser